From the ashes, it was reborn. More uniform than before, more beautiful than ever. It would stand the test of time and be a wonder of the region.

 The other option is to get the train but it will probably involve at least two changes.
 You can see the timetable here (another site worth bookmarking if you’re travelling a lot in the Czech Republic).

 It doesn’t take long to explore Telč and I can understand why some people might come for just the day.

-However, I stay the night and I’m glad I do.
+However, I stayed the night and I’m glad I did.
 There’s something special about the square when it gets quiet in the evening and the colours as the sun sets are glorious.

 If you have time, I would recommend staying overnight – or at least trying to visit early in the morning or in the late afternoon when any tourists have gone.

 If you are interested in visiting Telč with a guided tour, you might like to consider this great day trip from Prague.
 It will actually take you to three World Heritage Sites, including Třebíč and the Pilgrimage Church of Saint John of Nepomuk that takes you to three World Heritage Sites in the region!

 There’s some great accommodation in the historic buildings, which I’ve outlined in the information section below.
 Have a look and maybe you’ll find something you like the look of – something that will make a night in Telč worth your time.

 There are a few really good accommodation options right on the historic square and it would be worth trying to stay in one of them.